jeanCarloMachado/vim-toop/README.md

 # Toop

-The most native way of extending your Vim.

 Create custom text-object operations.
+This is the most native way of extending your Vim.

 Toop stands for Text Objects OPerations.

 Or also [Tim pOpe](https://github.com/tpope) [Original](http://vim.wikia.com/wiki/Act_on_text_objects_with_custom_functions) Project (with extensions).

 ## Usage Examples